IntelSoftware/SYCL_101/03_Modern/6_move.rst

    void foo(std::string&& param);

-Finally, the last thing is to show the concept of prefect forwarding, which is when a universal reference can be propagated, preserving the l-r 'valueness.'
+Finally, the last thing is to show the concept of prefect forwarding, which is when a universal reference can be propagated, preserving the l-r 'valueness'.

 .. code-block:: cpp